nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 1. Ensure you have Java 11 or later installed in your PC.

-2. Download the latest version of fitnessduke.jar from our GitHub releases page [here] (https://github.com/AY2223S2-CS2113-W13-2/tp/releases).
+2. Download the latest version of fitnessduke.jar from our GitHub releases page [here](https://github.com/AY2223S2-CS2113-W13-2/tp/releases).

 3. Move the downloaded file to the folder where you want to run fitnessduke.